Skip to main content

 TypeDescription

-Enc<Mxe, T>Data encrypted for MXE only
+Enc<Mxe, T>Confidential data for MXE only

-EncData<T>Raw encrypted data (advanced use—see below)
+EncData<T>Raw confidential data (advanced use—see below)

-SharedOwner type for client-shared encryption
+SharedOwner type for client-shared confidentiality

-MxeOwner type for MXE-only encryption
+MxeOwner type for MXE-only confidentiality

 TypeDescription